 DARE, Geoffrey.
 992. Serjeant.
 Entered France 2/06/1915 and discharged 8/03/1919.
 Died in 1968.
 Entitled to 1914/15 Star trio.

 DARREL, Richard (Dick) Frederick William.
 1051.
 Serjeant KEH.
 Entered France 20/10/1915.
 Commissioned as a Second Lieutenant Tank Corps 3/02/1918.
-Died 26/02/1919.
+Died 26/02/1919 of pneumonia.
 Son of William Darrel, of New Zealand; husband of Annie Darrel, of Bangkok, Siam.
-Medals claimed by widow living in Siam.
+His 1914/15 Star trio claimed by his widow who was living in Siam.
 Buried in Manor Green Cemetery, England.
 Commemorated on the Auckland Online Cenotaph.

 DAVENPORT, Anthony.
 726. Private.
 'C' Squadron.
 Entered France 22/04/1915.
 WIA and interred as a POW at Bois d'Holnon, Savy on 23/03/1917.
 Discharged 16/03/1919.
 Entitled to 1914/15 Star trio.